corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-recovery-manual.md

   An example of an acceptable `failReason` would be:
   This RecoveryRequest was conducted outside of the normal recovery schedule specified in the Business Network Governance documentation.

-* When a counterparty opts to fail a given RecoveryRequest that was made at an unexpected or invalid time.
-This reason would be provided as
-* an argument to the command outlined below.
+* When a counterparty opts to fail a given RecoveryRequest that was made at an unexpected or invalid time, this reason would be provided as an argument to the command outlined below.

-#### Return Type
+#### Return type

 * `Unit / Void` - None.